“This is a round up.”

 If you need to claim social security, be it in-work or out-of-work support, then you are most definitely a “wrong sort”; a faulty person and therefore in need of some state “treatment.”
 Apparently, poor people are the new “criminal types.”
 The only cure, according to the government, is to make poor people even poorer, by a variety of methods, including a thorough, coercive nudging: a “remedial” income sanctioning and increased “conditionality” to eligibility for support; benefit cuts; increasing welfare caps and a systematic dismantling of the welfare state more generally.

 Oh, and regular shaming, outgrouping, stigmatising and scapegoating in the meanstream media and political rhetoric, designed to create folk devils and moral panic.

 The new benefit cap: a policy designed by the neoliberal rune casters

-The new cap will save a paltry amount of money.
+The regressive benefit cap will save a paltry amount of money in the short term.
+In the long term it will cost our health and social services many millions.
 It’s misleading of the government to claim that it will save the “tax payers” money, since most people needing to claim social security have worked and paid taxes too.
 VAT is also a tax, and last time I checked, people needing support because they lost their job or became sick or injured are not exempt from paying taxes.
 In fact the poorest families pay the highest proportion of their income in tax.

 We forget that people in poverty pay taxes because we forget how many different ways we are taxed: